2018 Masters champion Patrick Reed shares his course guide for Augusta National Golf Club.

-Patrick Reed’s victory at the 2018 Masters was as impressive as it was surprising.
+Patrick Reed’s Master victory was as impressive as it was surprising.
 Never before had he finished inside the top 20 at Augusta, so you could excuse us – and everyone else – for wondering how he tamed a course that had given so little back.
 We sat down with the Ryder Cup star to find out how he did it and get his guide to the famous course.

 Patrick Reed knew he was going to win the Masters long before anyone else did.
 Never mind things like nerves or a slender one-shot advantage.
 Finding the fairway off the 18th tee on Sunday was enough to convince him that the job was done.